EliL21/reading-notes/README.md

 Reading Journal for 102d45

 *Hi, I'm Eli.
 I'm a motivated self starter seeking to learn and launch a new career as a Software Developer.*_
-## Growth mindest is the ability to work through difficult  challenges with practice and understanding.

 1.**Be patient while learining**